cardama1966/Cardama/README.md

 #### Learning FullStack
 ![Learning FullStack](https://raw.githubusercontent.com/cardama1966/Cardama1966/main/tarjetapres.png)

-All over my life, I've broken through so many different occupations that made me eager to learn many more.
-As many of my jobs had relations with tech, I've decided to immerse in programming skills.
+All over my life, I've broken through such a lot of different occupations that made me eager to learn many more.
+As most of my jobs had relation with tech, I've decided to immerse in programming skills.
 So, here I am searching new horizons

 Skills: Git/Github/Java/Poo